 What are the thoughts of local people on these posters?
 Does it upset some people that a turbulent past is displayed?

 Different people have different thoughts when they see the posters, just as there are different viewpoints towards the recent Chinese history which is very complicated.
-My principle is to guide the visitors to view the history through an art point of view as art, rather than the politics and materialism of the time, lives forever.
+My principle is to guide the visitors to view history through an artistic point of view since art, rather than the politics and materialism of the time, lives forever.